1. Bee Caves Road center turn lane

 Funding sources: federal and state funds

-Approximately 2 miles of the two-lane Flint Rock Road—between RR 620 at Lakeway Regional Medical Center and Serene Hills Drive—will be widened with a buffer and asphalt shoulder added.
+Approximately 2 miles of the two-lane Flint Rock Road—between RR 620 at Lakeway Regional Medical Center and Serene Hills Drive—will be widened, with a buffer and asphalt shoulder added.
 The project is expected to take 15 months to complete depending on the weather, and Travis County will manage the construction phase performed by Smith Contracting Co.
-Construction began in the fall with the erection of signage and erosion protection.
+Construction began the week of Oct.
+19 with the erection of signage and erosion protection.
 Early segments of the project include brush clearing and the construction of temporary travel lanes for traffic control.

 Timeline: October 2015-late 2016